 Why don’t we feel the same about securing our computers as we do about securing our homes?

 How sensitive or critical is the information accessible from your computer, your phone, and your online accounts?
 Isn’t that worth some effort protecting?
 If an attacker can get into your email, he can use it to reset all your online account passwords while you sleep.
 How much of your life could be controlled from just your email account?

 Of course, there is deeper value for you and your business.
 Following security best practices may yield lower cyber insurance insurance premiums and protect against actual and reputational damage or fines.
-Demonstrable competence in security can also boost member confidence (tip: avoid security theater, which leads to a false sense of security).
+Demonstrable competence in security can also boost client or employee confidence (tip: avoid security theater, which leads to a false sense of security).
 The benefits of security are myriad, though are often difficult to quantify, especially from your IT guy; for an insightful read, lookup “Security’s Value Proposition” from CSO Online.

 So, what to do now?
 To begin with, if you can be considered important in any way, you should be using 2-factor authentication on every account you can.
 Do this today.
 As for your business, request a discussion with your IT department or service provider about the CIS Top 20 Controls, which lists the most effective controls to reduce security risk.
 Agree on one at a time and pursue each as a little project.
 Quarter-by-quarter, this will drastically reduce your business' risk.